Can I make up for missing credit points that I need in order to qualify for admission to the MA programme?

 Does the amount of time that elapses between leaving school and university entrance improve a candidate’s chance of being admitted?

 No account is taken of the amount of time an applicant with a school leaving certificate has to wait before embarking on his/her studies.

-When shall I receive a reply to my application?
+When will I receive a reply to my application?

 Shortly after the closure of the application procedure, probably at the beginning of August.
 If you log in to the applications portal, you can access your application status or your confirmation of acceptance for studies (CAS).
-It should be remembered that notifications of acceptance are not posted to applicants.
-They are only made available online.
+Notifications of acceptance are not posted to applicants, and are only made available online.

 The documents required for enrolment are listed in your confirmation of acceptance for studies (CAS).
-For more details, please contact the Student Affairs Office.
+For more details, please contact the Student Admissions Office.

 Can I hand in my certificate later if it hasn’t yet been issued when I want to enrol for the master’s degree course?

-As I studied at another university, I lack a certain amount of knowledge.
+Because I studied at another university, I have not studied certain subjects which are required in Münster.
 Can I acquire this missing knowledge in the course of my studies in Münster?

-As the master’s degree course is a follow-on to a bachelor’s course in business administration run by the University of Münster, the subject matter covered by the MA course overlaps to a certain extent with that of the BA programme.
+As the Master’s degree is a follow-on to a bachelor’s course in business administration run by the University of Münster, the subject matter covered by the MA course overlaps to a certain extent with that of the BA programme.
 It is up to applicants to fill in gaps in their knowledge.
-Relevant information can be found on the web pages of various centres.
-By clicking on the menu item ‘Study’, you can access information about the content of the BA course in business administration run by the University of Münster.
+Relevant information can be found on the web pages of the centres for Accounting, Finance, Marketing, Management.
+Here you will find information about the content of the BA course in business administration run by the University of Münster.